bayfrontmedia/bones/docs/services/scheduler.md

 The `app.schedule.end` event is executed just after the jobs are completed, and includes the `$result` as a parameter.

-Although scheduled jobs do not have to be added until the `app.schedule.start` event, subscribing them to the `app.cli` event will enable them to be shown when using the `schedule:list` [console command](#console-commands).
+Although scheduled jobs do not have to be added until the `app.schedule.start` event, subscribing them to the `app.cli` event will enable them to be shown when using the `php bones schedule:list` [console command](#console-commands).

 ## Installation

-The scheduler service can be installed with the `install:service --scheduler` [console command](../usage/console.md).
+The scheduler service can be installed with the `php bones install:service --scheduler` [console command](../usage/console.md).

 Installing the scheduler service will perform the following actions: